-There are many myths and rumors out there about how to spend on a credit card, when to pay it off and whether or not to even have a card.
-Unfortunately, some of these credit card myths, if followed, will cause more harm to your wallet – and your credit score – than good.
+There are many myths and rumors about how to use on a credit card, when to pay it off and whether or not to even have a card.
+Unfortunately, some of these credit card myths can cause more harm to your wallet – and your credit score.

-Here are five of the most common credit card myths – and the reality.
+Here we bust five of the most common credit card myths – along with the truth.

 There is a common misconception that carrying a credit card will ultimately lead to damaging credit card debt.
-Sure, some people don’t understand how to handle credit cards, and end up overspending and getting into deep, unmanageable debt.
+Sure, some people don’t understand how to handle credit cards and end up overspending and getting into deep, unmanageable debt, but that doesn’t have to be you.

 Instead of just listening to scare tactics, consider your time perspective (which you can test here), responsibility levels and history with debt.
 If you’re the kind of person who understands how to budget and manage your finances, you can probably handle a credit card.
 After all, having a credit card in your wallet doesn’t just mysteriously incur debt, but it can help you improve your credit score.

-And remember: Having no debt or payment history at all, which means you will have no credit score, can be just as damaging when you are trying to get a loan as having a low credit score.
+And remember: Having no debt or payment history at all means you will have no credit score, which can prevent you from being approved for an apartment lease, car loan or a mortgage down the road.

-You may have heard that carrying a balance on your credit card and only paying the minimum due each month will help your credit score, as it shows lenders you have debt and can manage to pay it off, even if slowly.
+You may have heard that carrying a small balance on your credit card or only paying the minimum due each month will help build up your credit score, as it shows lenders you have debt and can manage to pay it off, even if slowly.

 Reality check: This is 100% untrue.

 If you’re carrying a balance on your credit card and paying the minimum month-to-month because you heard you should, you aren’t damaging your score, nor are you improving it.
-But you are losing money each month in interest to your lender.
+But you are losing money each month as you are paying interest on that balance to your lender.
 Why throw away money?
-And carrying a high balance from month-to-month can actually hurt your score, because you look irresponsible to lenders and have a higher credit utilization rate (the amount of debt you have in relation to your total credit limit).
+Plus, carrying a high balance from month-to-month can actually hurt your score, because you look irresponsible to lenders when you have a high credit utilization rate (the amount of debt you’re carrying in relation to your total credit limit).
 It’s ideal to have a utilization rate below 30%, at least.
-The lower, the better in this area.
+The lower, the better.

-If you’re struggling with credit card debt, consider a balance transfer to cut the interest rate and cost of paying down the debt.
+If you’re struggling with credit card debt, you may want to consider a balance transfer card that offers an introductory 0% APR for a certain time period to cut the interest charges and cost of paying down the debt for a while.

-This myth is linked with the notion that people can’t have a credit card in their wallet without incurring debt.
-This is valid for some, but not everyone.
+This myth is linked with the notion that people can’t manage multiple credit cards in their wallet without getting in over their heads in debt.
+While this may be valid for some people, it doesn’t apply to everyone.

-If you feel you can’t handle paying off bills on multiple credit cards because you’ll either a) forget b) rack up too many purchases or c) get overwhelmed, then stick with one.
+If you feel you can’t juggle multiple credit cards because you’ll either a) forget multiple payment due dates, b) be unable to resist racking up too many purchases or c) get overwhelmed, then stick with one.

-Reality check: If you are organized, responsible and like to take advantage of cashback rewards, however – go ahead and get more than one credit card.
-This can even help boost your credit score, as it can lower your overall utilization rate.
+Reality check: If you are organized, responsible and would like to take advantage of cashback or travel rewards cards, however – go ahead and get more than one credit card.
+This can even help boost your credit score, as it can lower your overall utilization rate as a new card increases your available credit.

-We recommend finding a card that matches your particular spending habits, which may help you to get money back on your purchases.
-We make this easy with our cashback rewards tool.
+We recommend finding cards that match your particular spending habits, which may help earn money back on your purchases or help fund future travel goals.

-You may believe that opening a new credit card will cause your credit score to automatically plunge.
+You may have heard that opening a new credit card will cause your credit score to automatically plunge.

-Reality check: Opening a credit card will only drop your credit score by a handful points.
+Reality check: Opening a credit card will only drop your credit score by a handful of points and it should recover after about a year of adding positive payment activity to your credit reports.
 If you have a score resting comfortably in the 700s, this is no big deal.

-If you’re in the 500 to 650 range, then you should focus on improving your score, and you likely won’t be eligible for many of the better credit cards, anyhow.
-Instead, you may need to focus on getting a secured card first, to help improve your score.
+If your credit score is in the 500 to 650 range, then you should focus on improving your score, and you likely won’t be eligible for many of the better credit cards, anyhow.
+Instead, you may need to look into getting a secured card first to help improve your score.

 Did you recently get an offer to increase your credit limit?
-You may think your lender is trying to lure you into a spending trap.
+You may think your lender is trying to lure you into a spending trap by boosting the amount of money you can borrow.

 Reality check: You can use a credit limit increase to your advantage.

-To understand why, let’s recap how your FICO credit score works:
+To understand why, let’s recap the five factors that play into your FICO credit score:

 - Payment history (35%)